While researching this topic, I came across some rather interesting information and I look forward to sharing them.

 For you, the best recommendation is to trim your pubic hair often, keep it short and tidy.

 As the hair continues to grow, the strands will become more damaged due to friction and your pubic hair will get coarser and tougher.
 This is why keeping your pubic hair short is the way to go and will help make your hair, at least, appear softer.
+And if you are not a big fan of trimming, you can also get a hair removal cream for your pubes.

 Apply Oils To Your Pubic Hair And The Surrounding Skin